thefirethirteen/fabric.mod.json-extractor/README.md

-# manifest-creator
+# fabric.mod.json-extractor

-a python script for modget
+a python script that extracts the `fabric.mod.json` of a mod and of all the mods it bundles